One day I realized that I really missed the keybindings from the command-line

 bash process.
 For most projects it's sufficient to feed the commands to a

-The ruby standard library has an excellent tool for this, PTY
+The ruby standard library has an excellent tool for this, PTY.
+PTY spawns

 a pseudo terminal (as opposed to an actual terminal), and gives you an IO